VisualComposer/builder/readme.txt

 5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.

 == Changelog ==

+= 45.1.2 =
+*Release Date - 2022-02-02*

+### Free:
+- New: pNPS survey added to the editor to collect your feedback
+- Compatibility: WPML is fully compatible with the editor
+- Fix: gZip works properly on different environments
+- Fix: A proper labels are displayed for all free users considering updating to Premium

 = 45.1.1 =
 *Release Date - 2022-11-01*